texne/proficiency.cs.illinois.edu/index.md

 **CS proficiency exams will be given again next at the start of the Spring 2021 semester.**
 <!--- -->
 Short story:

     *  Morning of Thursday January 13th:   CS 124 and 173

     *  Afternoon of Thursday January 13th:  CS 101, 128, 225

     *  Evening of Tuesday January 18th:  conflict

-The exams will all be given online.
+All exams will be given online.
 Details will appear below.
 Please check back with this page as we get closer to the exam dates.
 <!--- -->
 </p>